openebs/mayastor-docs/reference/node-drain.md

 ## Node Drain

-The node drain functionality marks the node as unschedulable and then gracefully moves all the containers of the node to another node.
+The node drain functionality marks the node as unschedulable and then gracefully moves all the volume targets off the drained node.
 This feature is in line with the [node drain functionality of Kubernetes](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).